moritzvalentinomatzner/moritzvalentinomatzner.github.io/index.md

 I hold a <span class="hl-pink">Master in Political Science</span> from Freie Universität Berlin and a Masters in <span class="hl-pink">International Security</span> from Sciences Po Paris.
 I also attended the University of Chicago.
 <br>

-<span class="hl-purple">If you are interested in my work</span>, you can contact me via email by clicking <a href="mailto:moritzvalentinomatzner@posteo.net">here</a>.
+<span class="hl-purple">I am always interested in meeting new people.</span> You can contact me via email by clicking <a href="mailto:moritzvalentinomatzner@posteo.net">here</a>.
 You can reach me via encrypted Signal message by clicking on <a href="https://signal.me/#eu/WlK3PXx3vXFN0SJ8kiJfcfyQThRoLVemldrSk650jfXpvc5yC-VMmbWvttsWYl33">this link</a>.
 My username is <span class="text-pink">mvm.404</span>.
 <br>

 You can also find me on <a href="http://instagram.com/moritzvalentino_/">Instagram</a> and <a href="http://linkedin.com/in/moritzvalentino/">LinkedIn</a>.